 Requirements if Pre-Assigned

-Pre-assigned students will be expected to complete the following as part of the Substance-Free Community Standards:
+Pre-assigned students will be expected to complete the following:

-- Residents will ensure that all guests also adhere completely to these standards.
+- Residents will ensure that all guests adhere completely to the Substance-Free Community Standards.

 - Residents will actively participate in creating and sustaining a Substance-Free Community.

-- Each resident will pitch, plan, produce, and execute an event for the Mirrielees community.
-The RFs and Student Staff will approve the event/activity and support the resident with resources, marketing and help to run the event.
+- Residents will pitch, plan, produce, and execute an event for the Mirrielees community.
+The RFs and RAs will approve the event or activity and support the resident with resources, marketing, and running the event.